openedx/api-doc-tools/README.rst

 Getting Help
 ------------

-Have a question about this repository, or about Open edX in general?
+Have a question about this repository, or about the Open edX project in general?
 Please refer to this `list of resources <https://open.edx.org/getting-help>`_ if you need any assistance.